 Nice work!
 I really wish I'd commented on this sooner!

-#8 Updated by vomov over 1 year ago
+#8 Updated by vomov almost 2 years ago

 - File OutpostHD research tree - v0.2.pdf added

 - % Done changed from 20 to 30

 It's not finished yet, but I thought I'd put it up anyway; some stuff has a description now, and I've done some basic balancing calculations with a reduced number of possible values.